davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are supported by the MeP back end:

 disinterrupt

+  .. index:: disinterrupt function attribute, MeP

-  ``disinterrupt`` function attribute, MePOn MeP targets, this attribute causes the compiler to emit instructions to disable interrupts for the duration of the given function.
+  On MeP targets, this attribute causes the compiler to emit instructions to disable interrupts for the duration of the given function.

 interrupt

+  .. index:: interrupt function attribute, MeP

-  ``interrupt`` function attribute, MePUse this attribute to indicate that the specified function is an interrupt handler.
+  Use this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.

 near

+  .. index:: near function attribute, MeP

-  ``near`` function attribute, MePThis attribute causes the compiler to assume the called function is close enough to use the normal calling convention, overriding the :option:`-mtf` command-line option.
+  This attribute causes the compiler to assume the called function is close enough to use the normal calling convention, overriding the :option:`-mtf` command-line option.

 far

+  .. index:: far function attribute, MeP

-  ``far`` function attribute, MePOn MeP targets this causes the compiler to use a calling convention that assumes the called function is too far away for the built-in addressing modes.
+  On MeP targets this causes the compiler to use a calling convention that assumes the called function is too far away for the built-in addressing modes.

 vliw

+  .. index:: vliw function attribute, MeP

-  ``vliw`` function attribute, MePThe ``vliw`` attribute tells the compiler to emit instructions in VLIW mode instead of core mode.
+  The ``vliw`` attribute tells the compiler to emit instructions in VLIW mode instead of core mode.
 Note that this attribute is not allowed unless a VLIW coprocessor has been configured and enabled through command-line options.